MOONYROS/VUT-IZG-projects_labs/README.md

 # VUT-IZG-projects (2022/2023)

-This repository consists of tasks for IZG classes on BUT FIT for the year 2022/2023. in this repository, there are both:
+This repository consists of tasks for IZG classes on BUT FIT for the year 2022/2023.
+Also there is one small code from Processing that was done in one lecture, so I tried to code it myself.
+So, if you want, you can also check it out, it is definitely helpful.
+In this repository, there are both:

 - exercises/labs
 - project
+- processing (pong)

 ## Exercises/Labs